 This is a great improvement and advancement over conventional laparoscopy where instead of only one incision, 3-4 small incisions are made on the abdomen.
 This in turn means that single incision laparoscopic surgery is less painful and provides speedy recovery when compared to conventional laparoscopy.

 SILS technique is also widely used for removing kidney tumors, damaged kidneys, adrenal glands and also to treat some congenital urological disorders.
-The only important factor to remember here is that the procedure should be performed by an expert and trained person as the operation is performed through a single incision and thus, limited space.
+The only important factor to remember here is that the procedure should be performed by an expert and trained personnel as the operation is performed through a single incision and thus, limited space.